13thdemarch/b660m-aorus-pro-hackintosh/README.md

 * If they don't, follow [this in-depth guide](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html).
 It goes deeper into ROM, clearing NVRAM, clearing Keychain (missing this step might cause major issues), and much more.

 ## CPU Topology Rebuild
+* Starting from version 2.0.2, CpuTopologyRebuild will be enabled by default without any boot-arg or NVRAM variable.

-- `-ctrsmt` boot arg makes E-Cores to be recognized as the 3-way SMT logical threads of the P-Cores.
+* CpuTopologyRebuild will make E-Cores to be recognized as the 3-way SMT logical threads of the P-Cores.
 That means with my i7-12700F, I will have 8 cores and 20 threads on macOS.
 This boot-arg can fix Xcode app building.
-- More informations can be found at [here](https://github.com/b00t0x/CpuTopologyRebuild).
+* More informations can be found at [here](https://github.com/b00t0x/CpuTopologyRebuild).
 Thanks to b00t0x for his amazing work.

 ## Credit
 * Apple for macOS.